rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.5.1 Letters and diacritical marks

 <a name="0.5.1.1">0.5.1.1</a> In general, transcribe letters and diacritical marks as they appear.
 Do not add accents and other diacritical marks not present in the manifestation.
-Convert earlier forms of letters and diacritical marks to their modern form (see [early letterforms and symbols](/DCRMR/general-rules/Transcription/#0.5.4), [0.5.4.1](/DCRMR/general-rules/Transcription/#0.5.4.1)).
+Convert earlier forms of letters and diacritical marks to their modern form (see [early letterforms and symbols](/DCRMR/general-rules/Transcription/#054-early-letterforms-and-symbols), [0.5.4.1](/DCRMR/general-rules/Transcription/#0.5.4.1)).

 <a name="0.5.1.2">0.5.1.2</a> *Optionally*, when converting uppercase to lowercase, add diacritical marks that are not present on the source of information in accordance with the pattern of usage in the text.

 ### 0.5.2 Ligatures

 <a name="0.5.2.1">0.5.2.1</a> In most languages, including Latin, transcribe a ligature by giving its component letters separately.
-Do not, however, separate the component letters of **æ** in Anglo-Saxon; **œ** in French; or **æ** and **œ** in ancient or modern Scandinavian languages.
+Do not, however, separate the component letters of **&aelig;** in Anglo-Saxon; **&oelig;** in French; or **&aelig;** and **&oelig;** in ancient or modern Scandinavian languages.

 ### 0.5.3 Symbols, etc.

 <a name="0.5.3.1">0.5.3.1</a> Replace symbols or other matter that cannot be reproduced using available typographical facilities with a cataloger's description in square brackets.
 Make a note if necessary.

-For additional guidance on recording signs and symbols, see the LC-PCC PS for 1.7.5. **ALT note: do we keep the reference to the LC-PCC PS?**
+For additional guidance on recording signs and symbols, see the [LC-PCC PS for 1.7.5](http://access.rdatoolkit.org/document.php?id=lcpschp1&target=lcps1-746#lcps1-746).

 >Example:
 ><CITE>A.J.
 Garnerin, aeoronaute, inv. du parachute, né à Paris 1769, [death symbol] 1813</CITE>
 >(*Source of information reads*: A.J.
 GARNERIN, AERONAUTE, Inv. du Parachute, Né à Paris 1769 &#8224; 1813)

-<a name="0.5.3.2">0.5.3.2</a> **ALT note: We kept this alternative in the RBMS PS, based on pre-3R RDA instructions.
-However, this alternative does not seem to be present in post-3R RDA (at least not under "Guidelines / Normalized transcription / symbols") -- do we want to strike it?
-The text of the instruction is currently verbatim from pre-3R RDA; there's not a DCRM equivalent so far as I know.** *Alternative rule*.
-If transcribing a symbol reproducible by the facilities available significantly hinders clarity, omit the symbol or replace it by another symbol or sign of punctuation, as necessary.

->Example: [RDA]
-><CITE>A history of French-speaking countries</CITE>
->Title appears on the source of information as: A history of French=speaking countries

-<a name="0.5.3.3">0.5.3.3</a> Make a note to indicate that the symbol has been omitted or replaced by another symbol or sign of punctuation (see 2.17), if considered important for identification.

-<a name="0.5.3.4">0.5.3.4</a> Ignore typographical devices that are used as separators, etc.

-**ALT note: end of pre-3R RDA text**

 ### 0.5.4 Early letterforms and symbols